-All approved premises, including the lower risk cold stores will receive interventions in line with the Official Control Verification (OCV) Guidance, produced by FSS.
+All approved premises will receive interventions in line with the Official Control Verification (OCV) Guidance, produced by FSS.
 This is a methodical approach of auditing the highest risk food businesses to secure high level public health protection and protects the reputation of Scottish food businesses.
-Implementation of this new process will significantly increase the time spent on Official Controls at approved establishments.
+Implementation of this new process significantly increases the time spent on Official Controls at approved establishments.
+Utilising the FSS provided resource calculator it has been estimated that 92 days of officer's time will need to be allocated to these 11 premises, this year alone.
+Midlothian Food Service will move to phase 3 of the process in 2024-2025.